-Online gender therapy is in many aspects more secure, confidential, and private than traditional face-to-face therapy/counseling.
-Mainly due to its unique qualities, the counseling takes place in an anonymous or pseudonym context.
+Online gender therapy is in many ways more secure, confidential, and private than traditional face-to-face therapy/counselling.
+This is due to its unique qualities, the counselling takes place in an anonymous or pseudonymous context.
 This provides a level of security and confidentiality that cannot be matched in the real world of the office.
-It also removes the threat of the over subjective; thought of some therapists, due to the early and appearance and presentation of the individual which may stand in the way of objectivity
+It also removes the threat of the subjective; thought of some therapists, due to the early and appearance and presentation of the individual which may stand in the way of objectivity

-Online therapy therefore offers a valuable and new model which reaches the larger and isolated group of people concerned over their gender related feelings, plus issues of confidentiality, acceptance and privacy.
+Therefore, online therapy offers a valuable and new model that reaches the larger and isolated group of people concerned over their gender-related feelings, plus issues of confidentiality, acceptance, and privacy.
 It also reaches those living in isolated areas, places where there are no available gender specialists, and for individuals, who are housebound, disabled or live in isolated areas, and those who prefer not to use the Gender Clinics, with long waiting lists and many hoops to jump through.

 On contact I offer a short initial discussion, this can be used to ask questions and gain information about my service.
 Schedule appointments and discuss the professional service fee.
 If you feel that you could benefit from the service I have to offer, simply follow the instruction to commence your online relationship If you would like to contact me directly – please use one of the ‘Chat boxes above, leave a message or simply e-mail me at firstname.lastname@example.org.